Lean Games and Simulations: The Best Way to Learn Lean in Action

 What Are Lean Games and Simulations?

 Lean games and simulations are powerful teaching methods that make learning Lean principles practical, interactive, and fun.
-Unlike traditional lectures, these activities engage participants in hands-on training sessions where they can play, experiment, and demonstrate their understanding of lean concepts.
+Unlike traditional lectures, these activities engage participants in hands-on training sessions where they can apply, experiment with, and demonstrate their understanding of lean concepts.
 These activities are typically done in a group setting, and clear instructions are provided to guide participants through each game or simulation.
 Whether you’re a team member new to Lean or an experienced practitioner looking to refine your skills, these tools provide a practical method for improving processes and driving customer satisfaction.

 Types of Interactive Tools for Lean Learning